Dol-de-Bretagne station

-Gare de Dol-de-Bretagne is a railway station serving the town Dol-de-Bretagne, Ille-et-Vilaine department, western France.
+Dol-de-Bretagne station (French: Gare de Dol-de-Bretagne) is a railway station serving the town Dol-de-Bretagne, Ille-et-Vilaine department, western France.

 The station is situated on the Rennes–Saint-Malo and the Lison–Lamballe railways.

 Services

 The station is served by high speed trains to Rennes and Paris, and regional trains to Saint-Malo, Saint-Brieuc, Granville and Rennes.